 Descriptive analyses and application of multivariable logistic regression models revealed that in comparison with youth without past-month marijuana use, youth with past-month marijuana use were 8.9 times more likely to report past-month cigarette use, 5.6, 7.9 and 15.8 times more likely to report past-month alcohol use, binge use, or heavy use respectively.
 They were also 9.9 times more likely to report past-month use of other illicit drugs.

-Marijuana, alcohol and cigarettes were established as gateway drugs for teens.
+Marijuana, alcohol, and cigarettes were established as gateway drugs for teens.
 In fact, teen use of any one of these substances was associated with the use of the other two.
-Furthermore, early use of any one gateway drug was also noted to lead to the use of illicit drugs.
+Furthermore, the early use of any one gateway drug was also noted to lead to the use of illicit drugs.